ravindrareddy12/tmdvs/README.md

 Sign Up:

-New users can create an account by providing their email and password.
+New users can create an account by providing their name,email and password.

-Login:
+Signinin:
 Existing users can log in with their credentials.

 Add Task:
 Once logged in, users can add tasks with a title, description, and other relevant details.

 Edit Task:
 Users can edit existing tasks to update information.

 Delete Task:
 Unwanted tasks can be deleted easily.

 Backend Integration
 The React frontend is connected to the backend for storing and retrieving task data.
 Ensure that the backend server is running and accessible.